karmaniverous/metastructure/README.md

 Metastructure is a Node.js package, so you'll need to have Node.js installed on your system.
 You can download it [here](https://nodejs.org/) or MUCH better use [NVM](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).

-Metastructure expects your Terraform project to be embedded in an NPM package (see the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo for details).
+Metastructure expects your Terraform project to be embedded in an NPM package.
+For best results, just [clone the Metastructure Template](https://github.com/new?template_name=metastructure-template)!

 If you like, you can install Metastructure as a dev dependency: